-Your Institution engages (or, if Your Institution engages a Sending Institution, Your Institution authorizes Sending Institution to engage) Stable Custody Group II LLC (“Stable”) to act as the administrator of the Program and to provide administrative, recordkeeping, agency and other related services to Your Institution (or, if Your Institution has engaged Sending Institution, to Sending Institution).
-Those administrative and other services include the facilitation by Stable, as agent or sub-agent for Your Institution, of the transfer of Program Deposits to, and from, the Program Accounts at Receiving Institutions under the Program and the establishment and maintenance of Program Accounts at the Receiving Institutions in the name of Stable (or another custodian as selected by Stable) as agent for the institutions participating in the Program (including Your Institution) as agent for its customers (including you).
+Your Institution engages (or, if Your Institution engages a Sending Institution, Your Institution authorizes Sending Institution to engage) R&T to act as the administrator of the Program and to provide administrative, recordkeeping, and other related services to Your Institution (or, if Your Institution has engaged Sending Institution, to Sending Institution).
+Those administrative and other services include the technology to facilitate the transfer of Program Deposits to, and from, the Program Accounts at Receiving Institutions under the Program.
+R&T’s affiliate, Stable Custody Group II LLC (“Stable”) establishes and maintains certain Program Accounts at the Receiving Institutions in the name of Stable (or another custodian as selected by R&T) as agent for the institutions participating in the Program (including Your Institution) as agent for its customers (including you).
 Program Accounts may be held in the name of Your Institution (or its Sending Institution) as agent for its customers (including you).
-Stable has engaged a Settlement Bank and Custodian (as defined and further described below) to assist Stable in its administration of the Program, including executing such funds transfers.
-By participating in the Program, you hereby authorize (i) Your Institution to act as your agent for all purposes with respect to such Program, (ii) the appointment by Your Institution (or, if Your Institution engages a Sending Institution, by Sending Institution) of Stable as administrator and agent for such Program (and, thus, your sub-agent) and (iii) Your Institution’s (and its agents’ or sub-agents’) appointment and use of other agents and third-party service providers as may be selected from time to time with or without notice to you, including, without limitation, the Settlement Bank and Custodian.
-Additional information about Sending Institution, Stable, the Settlement Bank and Custodian is provided in Sections I.L.
-(Additional Information about Your Institution), I.M (Additional Information about Sending Institution), I.N (Additional Information about Stable), and I.O (Additional Information about Settlement Bank and Custodian) below.
+R&T has also engaged a Settlement Bank and Custodian (as defined and further described below) to assist in administration of the Program, including executing such funds transfers.
+By participating in the Program, you hereby authorize (i) Your Institution to act as your agent for all purposes with respect to such Program, (ii) the appointment by Your Institution (or, if Your Institution engages a Sending Institution, by Sending Institution) of Stable as agent for the purpose of holding Program Deposits at Settlement Bank and Receiving Institutions in such agent capacity in connection with the Program (and, thus, your sub-agent) and (iii) Your Institution’s (and its agents’ or sub-agents’) appointment and use of other agents and third-party service providers as may be selected from time to time with or without notice to you, including, without limitation, the Settlement Bank and Custodian.
+Additional information about Sending Institution, R&T, Stable, the Settlement Bank and Custodian is provided in Sections I.L.
+(Additional Information about Your Institution), I.M (Additional Information about Sending Institution), I.N (Additional Information about R&T and Stable), and I.O (Additional Information about Settlement Bank and Custodian) below.

-You agree to be bound by all such acts described in this section by Your Institution, Sending Institution and Stable, whom you further hereby authorize, in turn, to appoint such other agents and third-party service providers as Your Institution or Stable may select from time to time with or without notice to you, including the Settlement Bank and Custodian, and for which you agree to be bound by their acts.
+You agree to be bound by all such acts described in this section by Your Institution, Sending Institution and R&T or its affiliates, whom you further hereby authorize, in turn, to appoint such other agents and third-party service providers as Your Institution or R&T may select from time to time with or without notice to you, including the Settlement Bank and Custodian, and for which you agree to be bound by their acts.

 Additional Information about Your Institution